-It would be literally impossible to show all of our favorite masterpieces located inside of Houston's Museum of Fine Arts, but this post will feature nine of the ones that my husband and I really enjoy viewing.
+It would be impossible to show all of our favorite masterpieces located inside Houston's Museum of Fine Arts, but this post will feature nine of the ones that my husband and I enjoy viewing.

-The original Caroline Wiess Law Building now has the newer edifice directly across the street.
-It is called the Audrey Jones Beck Building.
-At the time of this writing, a third building is also under construction which will expand our fine arts museum and offer even more to the visiting public.
+The original Caroline Wiess Law Building has the Audrey Jones Beck Building directly across the street.
+After the grand opening in November 2020, we now have the Nancy and Rich Kinder Building expanding our fine arts museum and offering even more to the visiting public.

-The Glassell School of Art completes this museum district picture with regard to the MFAH for the moment.
-The original school on site has been demolished and a new Glassell School of Art has been designed and built and has just recently been partially opened to the public.
-We look forward to a visit there when it is fully operational.
+The Glassell School of Art completes this museum district picture concerning the MFAH for the moment.
+The original school on site has been demolished, and a new Glassell School of Art takes its place, adding even more to our museum district campus.

 1. Girl Reading by Auguste Renoir

 This first painting shown here is by Auguste Renoir, a French artist who lived from 1841 to 1919.
 Girl Reading was created in 1890 and is an oil on canvas.

 This author has always enjoyed Renoir's works, both the voluptuous women he is known to have painted as well as his endearing subjects such as this rosy-cheeked child relaxing in a chair while reading her book.
 Although never having had my portrait painted, I can relate to having spent much of my childhood perusing numerous books.
 Therefore this painting particularly draws my attention.